northswiss/jekyll-boilerplate/_posts/2016-07-21-9-ways-to-make-the-most-out-of-economy-class.md

 ### Be judicious in your use of airline miles

-For frequent business travellers, it’s huge mistake to waste miles on free flights.
+For frequent business travelers, it’s huge mistake to waste miles on free flights.
 The most important thing here is working towards elite status.
 The kinds of perks elite flyers get, from priority boarding to class upgrades, make the prospect of flying coach less of a nightmare.

-Our article on the [best loyalty programs for business travellers](http://travelperk.com/blog/the-best-loyalty-programmes-for-business-travelers/) will be a perfect primer on how to choose the loyalty program for you.
+Our article on the [best loyalty programs for business travelers](http://travelperk.com/blog/the-best-loyalty-programmes-for-business-travelers/) will be a perfect primer on how to choose the loyalty program for you.

 ### Entertain yourself